soumya0S/jenkins-test/README.md

-# jenkins-test
+# jenkins-test-dummy
-repo for jenkins dummy job
+A dummy repo for testing jenkins builds against.